-I was born and raised in the UK but have lived in the US for the last decade.
+I was born and raised in the UK but have lived in the US for the last 16 years.

 I started as a Teaboy at Matrix Studios in London.
 I progressed through the ranks and became a staff engineer.
 I worked for Sony, at Whitfield Street Studios before moving to the US to become chief engineer at Allaire Studios in Shokan NY.

 Send me an email through 'Contact' button above and I'll get back to you asap.

 - Rachael Yamagata

 - Bette LaVette